davenicholson-xyz/wallheaven/README.md

 ## Setting wallpaper with external script

-The wallheaven app only spits out the location of the selected wallpaper on your drive (the cache folder).
-To set the wallpaper you will need to pass it to whichever program you are using to set wallpaper on your OS.
-This can either be done by setting the `post_script` option in `config.toml` to the script you wish to set the wallpaper (`post_script="swww img"`) or you can set the `-s --script` flag (`wallheaven -t -s "swww img"`)
+The wallheaven app sets the wallpaper depending on OS and desktop environment used.
+If yours is currently unsupported or you need a custom script you can set it using the `post_script` option in `config.toml` of via the `-s --script` flag (`wallheaven -t -s "swww img"`)

 You can also just pipe the output directly into a script.

 `wallheaven -t | swww img` for example.
 Or if it does not allow piping `feh --bg-fill $(wallhaven -t)`

 An example script to set the wallpaper on both Linux and Mac can be found [here](/examples/setwallpaper.sh)

-A script to set the wallpaper on Windows via the terminal can be found in the [examples folder](/examples)